Mike Middleton (American football)

-Mike Middleton (born December 4, 1969) is a former professional American football safety in the National Football League (NFL).
-He was selected by the Dallas Cowboys in the third round (84th overall) of the 1993 NFL Draft.
+Mike Middleton (born December 4, 1969) is an American former professional football safety in the National Football League (NFL).
+He was selected by the Dallas Cowboys in the third round (84th overall) of the 1993 NFL draft.
 He played college football at Indiana University.

-Early years
+Early life

 Middleton attended Western Hills High School, where he played as a running back and linebacker.
 In his senior season, he posted 1,620 rushing yards and 20 touchdowns, including a 250-yard, 6-touchdown game against Walnut Hills.

 He received All-conference and All-southwest Ohio honors.
 In his last 2 years he registered 2,742 yards and 35 touchdowns.
 He also practiced track and field.

 College career

 Middleton accepted a football scholarship from Indiana University with the plan of being the eventual successor at running back to Anthony Thompson.
 A chronic injury to his right ankle that he suffered in the Ohio All-Star game, forced the team to redshirt him in his first season.

 As a freshman, because of his size and athletic ability, the coaching staff wanted to find a way to get him on the field and converted him into a cornerback, although his body type was considered heavy for the position.
 As the starter at left cornerback he made 59 tackles (fourth on the team), 5 tackles for loss, 2 sacks, one interception and one pass defensed.

 As a sophomore, he experienced a muscle spasm in the walls of his heart and missed 2 games.
 He finished the season with a career-high 65 tackles, 6 tackles for loss, 4 passes defensed and one interception.
 In the season opener he returned an interception 22-yards for a touchdown against the University of Kentucky.
 He had a career-high 15 tackles against Michigan State University.
 He also added 8 kickoffs returns for 169 yards (21.1-yard average).
 As a junior, he had 63 tackles (fourth on the team), 4 tackles for loss and 7 passes defensed (tied for the team lead).

 In his last year, he was diagnosed with mononucleosis, which forced him to miss the first 2 games.
 He still was able to post 58 tackles (fourth on the team), 3 tackles for loss, 3 passes defensed and one forced fumble.
 He put together a string of double-digit tackle performances over the final three games of the season.
 He also practiced track and field as a senior.

 He was a four-year starter, making 42 starts in 46 games, 245 tackles (18 for loss), 3 sacks, 15 passes defensed, 2 interceptions and one forced fumble.